Tag: reference desk

 How to help someone use a [insert frustrating digital device]

 Thanks to Jessamyn West for republishing Phil Agre’s advice from 1996 on how to help someone use a computer.
 Swap out computer for “smartphone” or “e-reader” and it’s still quite relevant.
-Some favorites: Nobody is born knowing this stuff.
-You’ve forgotten what it’s like to be a beginner.
-If it’s not obvious to them, it’s not obvious.…
+Some favorites: As someone who helps people with technology for a living, both at a public service desk and in one-on-one appointments, I appreciate the…

 -